Asthma Is An Abnormal Immune Response

 No!
 An autoimmune disorder occurs when your immune system cannot tell the difference between pathogens and your own healthy tissue.
 When this happens, your immune system attacks healthy cells as though they were foreign invaders.
 This causes these cells to become inflamed and damaged.
 Examples include rheumatoid arthritis, psoriasis, lupus, type-1 diabetes, ulcerative colitis, and Addison’s disease.
 However, there is one subgroup of asthma affected here, and it’s called Churg-Strauss Syndrome.
 But, overall, asthma is not an autoimmune disorder.

-So, how is asthma linked to the immune system?
+How is asthma linked to the immune system?

-The answer is that asthma is the result of an Overactive Immune System.
-It may also be referred to as an Overactive Immune Response.
-It’s overactive to otherwise harmless substances.
+The answer is that asthma is the result of an overactive immune system.
+It may also be referred to as an overactive immune response.
+It's overactive to otherwise harmless substances.
 These substances include allergens like dust mites and mold spores, irritants like cigarette and wood smoke, and pathogens like respiratory viruses.
 Your immune system attacks these triggers as though they were harmful pathogens.
 This results in airway inflammation and asthma symptoms.

 Why do only some people develop asthma and allergies?